Favored Russians ooze confidence, feel like ‘red machine’

 GANGNEUNG, South Korea (AP) The Russians are here, and they look every bit like the gold-medal favorites everyone thinks they are.

-They’re stocked with NHL talent from Ilya Kovalchuk, Pavel Datsyuk and Slava Voynov to Kontinental Hockey League star Nikita Gusev and are fresh off an 8-1 drubbing of host South Korea in exhibition play.
+They’re stocked with NHL talent from Ilya Kovalchuk, Pavel Datsyuk and Slava Voynov to Kontinental Hockey League star Nikita Gusev and are fresh off an 8-1 drubbing of the Korean team in exhibition play.
 Asked to describe the Russian team, Nikita Nesterov said it is a ”red machine.”

 ”We’ll just play well and play Russian hockey,” Nesterov said Sunday as the Russians arrived at Gangneung Hockey Centre. ”A lot of guys played (in the) NHL.
 It’s a good team, younger team.
 We’ll see what’s going on here.”